Seven Actions to Take If Your Identity Has Been Compromised

 2. Review Your Credit Reports: If your identity has been compromised, you should obtain and review every detail of your credit reports.
 A second review of these may turn up important details that may have been missed previously.

-Although there are other ways to file a fraud report with the FTC, doing so online and establishing an account allows you to update your Identity Theft Report as you learn more, and provides recommended action steps to address the details of your circumstances including tailored letters that you can send to help remedy your situation.
+Although there are other ways to file a fraud report with the FTC, doing so online and establishing an account allows you to update your identity theft report as you learn more, and provides recommended action steps to address the details of your circumstances including tailored letters that you can send to help remedy your situation.
 This will enable you to go back in and “check off” the steps you have accomplished.
-Your Identity Theft Report will be required to place an extended fraud alert and will be necessary to correct some items that are incorrect on your credit reports.
+You will need your identity theft report to place an extended fraud alert to correct some items that are incorrect on your credit reports.

 6. Consider Filing a Police Report: If you have been the victim of identity theft, contact your local police department.
 They can help you decide if filing a police report is appropriate for your situation.